MelanieCrissey/old-melaniecrissey.com/source/blog/for-free.markdown

 When I read about how Golly bootstrapped their publication I exclaimed, “Ich bin impressed!” and “I wish I'd thought of that!” with air from the same gasp.

-Confession: A few months ago I launched the idea of a web publication for the curious community of artists and locavores in my neighborhood.
+Confession: A few months ago I launched the idea of a web publication designed to educate and entertain local folks in my hometown.
 I failed miserably.
 I'm still failing.

 Generous, enthusiastic, talented people offered to work with me for free to help me execute my vision.
 They did legwork and sent me solid stories.
 I failed to deliver the platform they deserved for those stories.